Competition to grow medical marijuana in Utah heats up

 “This is groundbreaking for Utah,” Diane Jones stated.
 “Who does not want to make history?”

-Others hoping to win licenses encompass large operations that develop hemp and a handful of out-of-kingdom growers.
+Others hoping to win licenses include large operations that develop hemp and a handful of out-of-country growers.
 State officials are predicted to begin awarding up to 10 licenses later this month.
-The country these days opened the licensing procedure to out-of-nation growers, a trade that makes locals like hemp processor Darren Johnson fearful.
+The country recently opened the licensing procedure to out-of-nation growers, a trade that makes locals like hemp processor Darren Johnson fearful.

 “Does it bode nicely for me?
 No, but they want it to be seamless.
 They don’t want hiccups.
 And I get that,” he stated.
-Some candidates fear the method stacks the deck against neighborhood growers in desire of “Big Weed,” or corporations that have effectively grown hashish in different states.
+Some candidates fear the method stacks the deck against neighborhood growers in desire of “Big Weed” or corporations that have effectively grown hashish in different states.
 The crop is criminal.
 The application requires a $2,500 rate, and submissions are hundreds of pages long.
-Those who get a license pay $a hundred,000 each yr to preserve it, similarly to shopping for tools and centers that may value hundreds of thousands.
+Those who get a license pay $ hundred 000 each year to preserve it, similar to shopping for tools and centers that may value hundreds of thousands.

 Department of Agriculture officers stated they’re awarding greater factors to candidates with community ties as they overview applications.
 Eight packages got here from out-of-country growers.
-The nation is looking for farmers able to amplify operations as a call for increases while maintaining costs low and developing plant life freed from mold and pesticides.
+The nation is looking for farmers who are able to amplify operations as a call for increases while maintaining low costs and developing plant life freed from mold and pesticides.

-At an indoor facility in North Salt Lake, Troy Young has a tendency to rows of hemp vegetation under the harsh, red glow of LED lights designed to nurture growth.
-Young grows industrial hemp, a nonpsychoactive cousin of marijuana legalized in Utah last yr.
+At an indoor facility in North Salt Lake, Troy Young tends to rows of hemp vegetation under the harsh, red glow of LED lights designed to nurture growth.
+Young grows industrial hemp, a nonpsychoactive cousin of marijuana legalized in Utah last year.

 Marijuana has been shown to help ease chronic pain, and studies have recommended medical marijuana legal guidelines may also lessen opioid prescribing.
 “There’s an actual want for it.
 It’s not just about the high,” Young said.